-A post-mortem, also known as an autopsy, is the examination of a body after death.
+A post-mortem examination, also known as an autopsy, is the examination of a body after death.
 The aim of a post-mortem is to determine the cause of death.

 Post-mortems are carried out by pathologists (doctors who specialise in understanding the nature and causes of disease).